Happy and sad idioms

 SPEAKING

 The speaking part of the worksheet starts with a short task in which students have to react to some situations using idioms from the previous exercise.
-Next, to practise more, students need to write down 5 Wh-questions with the happy and sad idioms they’ve learnt.
+Next, to practise and reinforce the idioms further, students get a few pictures.
+First, they need to say what idioms they represent and then write down 5 Wh-questions with the happy and sad idioms they’ve learnt.
 Finally, they work in pairs, and ask and answer the questions they’ve created.

 RELATED LESSON PLANS